-15.1.2 Electricity and Lighting
+14.1.2 Electricity and Lighting

-Boxes should be equipped with at least 8 electricity outlets per 50 m2 of box space.
-The outlets should be of at least 16 amps, and should be able to meet the current demands made on power through Tyre Warmers etc. It is also desirable to have electricity outlets on the Pit Lane side of boxes to enable teams without boxes access to electricity during the course of practice or race.
+Boxes should be equipped with at least 8 electricity outlets per 50 m of box space.
+The outlets should be of at least 16 amps, and should be capable of meeting the current electrical specifications of devices such as tyre warmers etc. It is also desirable that electrical outlets be provided on the Pit Lane side of boxes to allow teams who do not have access to electricity from their boxes to use it during practice or the race.